 Nutanix CE (v.2018.01.31) four-node all-flash hyperconverged cluster.

 We won’t say much about the subject of our today’s study since we’ve said enough in this article:

 Measure the performance of Nutanix CE cluster built on Storage Pool out of Intel SSD DC P3700.
 For that goal, we’ll keep escalating the load on the Storage Pool by increasing the number of VMs till the saturation point where performance growth stops or till we have 12 VMs running in the cluster.

 LEARN MORE “Nutanix gets one more chance… to mess things up!”

 Deploy EMC ScaleIO cluster, tune it and squeeze all possible IOPS it can give away to see how fast it can go.
 For free!

-LEARN MORE “Dell EMC ScaleIO – an enterprise-grade solution that scales like a cheap bitch”
+LEARN MORE “Dell EMC ScaleIO – an “enterprise-grade” solution with awful scalability”

 Concerns about performance and scalability, but the patient claims that everything is alright

 Analyzing patient’s health status LEARN MORE “Another Day – Another Patient: Four-Node VMware vSAN Cluster Performance Report”